neoforged/Documentation/versioned_docs/version-1.21.10/gettingstarted/modfiles.md

 #### Features

 The features system allows mods to demand that certain settings, software, or hardware are available when loading the system.
 When a feature is not satisfied, mod loading will fail, informing the user about the requirement.
-These configurations are created using the [array of tables][array] `[[features.<modid>]]`, where `modid` is the identifier of the mod that consumes the feature.
+These configurations are created using a [table] `[features.<modid>]`, where `modid` is the identifier of the mod that consumes the feature.
 Currently, NeoForge provides the following features:

 | Feature          | Description                                                                                                                                                                                                | Example                             |
 |------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|